nordcloud/klarity-integrations-sdk/python/integrations/docs/KlarityIntegrationsApi.md

 Manage Klarity estate records

-Create Klarity estate records or update their metadata/tags
+Create Klarity estate records or update their metadata, tags and costs.
+Metadata, tags and costs updating works as a data upserting.
+If you will not provide one of them, it will not be updated.

 ### Example